 The Federal Open Market Committee and 12 regional Federal Reserve Banks are also part of the Fed system.
 Jerome H. Powell is the current chair of the Fed’s Board of Governors, and is also the FOMC chair.
 He has served on the Fed’s Board of Governors since 2012, and was appointed Fed chair in 2018 for a four-year term.

 The Fed is set up to make sure that it is not subject to political pressure as it serves its functions.
 The Fed is self-funded and makes money through interest it earns on its government securities holdings and loans to banks, as well as fees it charges banks.
 The central bank provides a report to Congress and also undergoes an annual audit to make for accountability.

-What does the Fed do?the Fed’s work is geared toward ensuring the smooth operation of the U.S. economy.
+the Fed’s work is geared toward ensuring the smooth operation of the U.S. economy.
 To this end, the main functions of the Fed include:

 - Conducting monetary policy in a manner that makes for full employment, price stability and inflation that, in a Goldilocks-like scenario, runs just right – neither too high nor too low.

 - Promoting financial system stability and watching for any risk to the overall economy by actively monitoring developments in the U.S. and globally.